nesaorg/Equivariant-Encryption-for-AI/README.md

 ## Features ##

-### Blind ###
+### Blind Privacy ###
-Nesa serves requests with zero visibility on underlying data and full blindness on query.
+nesa serves requests with zero visibility on underlying data and full blindness on query.

 ### Speedy ###
-Nesa delivers zero latency on protected inference.
+nesa delivers zero latency on protected inference.

 ### Wide Model Coverage ###
-Nesa supports coverage on 50,000+ models and multiple modalities.
+nesa supports coverage on 50,000+ models and multiple modalities.

 ### Cost Savings ###
 vs Cloud AI: Nesa can be ~80% cheaper*